ZeroGlitchX/ai-NES/README.md

 ## Compatibility Notes

-If you want to make any improvements, please take a look at the **[TECHNICAL.md](https://github.com/ZeroGlitchX/ai-NES/blob/main/docs/TECHNICAL.md)** document and give it a whirl!
+If you want to make any improvements, please take a look at the **[TECHNICAL.md](https://github.com/ZeroGlitchX/ai-NES/blob/main/docs/TECHNICAL.md)** and **[ARCHITECTURE.md](https://github.com/ZeroGlitchX/ai-NES/blob/main/docs/ARCHITECTURE.md)** documents and give it a whirl!
 Currently, there is no native or intentional support for homebrew.
+The opcodes are not implemented.
 This release focuses on commercial releases.

 There are about 15 games with compatibility issues that I know of: